mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 To be perfectly honest, I can't remember exactly what pointed me in this direction, but at some point I realised two things:

-1. Starting with ASP.NET Core 3.0, synchronous I/O is disabled by default, meaning an exception will be thrown if you try to read the request body or write to the response body in a synchronous, blocking way; see the [official docs](https://docs.microsoft.com/en-us/dotnet/core/compatibility/aspnetcore#http-synchronous-io-disabled-in-all-servers) for more details on that; and
+1. Starting with ASP.NET Core 3.0, synchronous I/O is disabled by default, meaning an exception will be thrown, if you try to read the request body or write to the response body in a synchronous, blocking way; see the [official docs](https://docs.microsoft.com/en-us/dotnet/core/compatibility/aspnetcore#http-synchronous-io-disabled-in-all-servers) for more details on that; and
 1. Newtonsoft.Json, also known as JSON.NET, is synchronous.
 The app used it as the new System.Text.Json stack didn't exist when it was migrated from ASP.NET Classic to ASP.NET Core.

 How then did the framework manage to use a synchronous formatter while the default behaviour is to disable synchronous I/O, all without throwing exceptions?